Faced with daily aggressions, our hair can become weakened, leading to the dreaded breakage and unwanted split ends.

 To strengthen brittle hair, it is crucial to limit the use of heat and chemicals.
 Regular use of restorative treatments, such as keratin masks and protective serums, can help rebuild the hair fiber.

-4. What are the main causes and how can they be avoided?
+4. What are the main causes and how to avoid them?

-The main causes of breakage and split ends include chemical treatments, excessive heat, mechanical manipulation, and nutritional imbalances.
-To avoid them, it is crucial to adopt a suitable care routine, avoid chemical and thermal aggressions, and maintain a balanced diet.
+The main causes of breakage and split ends include chemical treatments, excessive heat, mechanical handling, and nutritional imbalances.
+To avoid them, it is crucial to adopt an appropriate care routine, avoid chemical and thermal damage, and maintain a balanced diet.

 Prevention of external causes:

-- Moderate use of heating tools: Always use a heat protectant before applying heat to the hair and limit the use of these tools to a few times a week.
+- Moderate use of heating tools: Always use a heat protectant before applying heat to the hair and limit the use of these tools to a few times per week.

 - Choice of hair products: Opt for products formulated without sulfates, parabens, and silicones to preserve the natural hydration of the hair.

-- Gentle styling techniques: Use fabric hair ties and avoid tight hairstyles that can pull on the hair fiber.
+- Gentle styling techniques: Use fabric hair ties and avoid hairstyles that are too tight, which can pull on the hair fiber.

 Prevention of internal causes:

 Maintaining a diet rich in essential vitamins and minerals, such as vitamins A, C, and E, iron, zinc, and omega-3 fatty acids, is crucial for hair health.
-Dietary supplements can also help fill nutritional gaps and strengthen hair from the inside.
+Dietary supplements can also help fill nutritional gaps and strengthen hair from within.

 In conclusion, understanding the causes of broken and dry hair allows for the adoption of effective preventive measures.
-By incorporating suitable care, a balanced diet, and gentle styling habits, it is possible to maintain healthy and resilient hair.
+By incorporating appropriate care, a balanced diet, and gentle styling habits, it is possible to maintain healthy and strong hair.

 II.
 What to do about this issue?